Upcoming Election Information:

 Primary Elections determine each qualified party’s nomination of candidates for federal offices (other than President) and qualified State and County offices.
 Party candidates who are elected at the Primary qualify to appear on the November General Election ballot.

-Offices included in the 2020 Primary Election are United States Senator, Representative to Congress (both districts), all 35 State Senate districts, all 151 State Representative districts, and the following county offices, which vary depending on the county: Judge of Probate, Register of Probate, County Treasurer, Register of Deeds, Sheriff, District Attorney and County Commissioner.
+Offices include United States Senator, Representative to Congress (both districts), all 35 State Senate districts, all 151 State Representative districts, and the following county offices, which vary depending on the county: Judge of Probate, Register of Probate, County Treasurer, Register of Deeds, Sheriff, District Attorney and County Commissioner.

 Please see the Candidate web page for more information.